 Gifs by Adrian Rossiter, see his torus animations

-In this sense the positron is a time-reversed electron.
+In this sense the positron is a mirror-image time-reversed electron.
 It isn’t moving backwards in time, as per Wheeler’s one electron universe.
 Wheeler did however talk about a tangled knot and lines, half of which have looped round and are directed backwards.
 So perhaps he was getting warm, especially since he also talked about the geon.
 He “suggested that these backwards sections appeared as the antiparticle to the electron, the positron”.
 Feynman said he stole this idea for The Theory of Positrons in 1949.
 He said pair production was the time-reverse of annihilation, which is true.
 But see the Feynman-Stueckelberg interpretation which dates from 1941.
 When Feynman said the positron was a time-reversed electron he was thinking of travelling backwards through time, and there is no such thing.
 But when you understand the nature of time, you know that there is no backward motion through time because there is no forward motion through time.
 The motion is through space.
-And because the motion is chiral and it goes the opposite way, the positron has the opposite charge.
+And because the motion is chiral and it goes the other way, the positron has the opposite charge.
 That’s it.
 That’s all you need to know about the positron.
 You have a left hand, and a right hand, they have a handedness.
 So do fermions, so do enantiomers, so do cyclones.
 And so do screws.